hotwa/LillyMol/docs/QSAR_Models/README.md

 speed, and sometimes their performance is comparable to an SVMFP model.

-These model building tools read their input data as Pandas DataFrames, so make sure that your python environment includes both that and xgboost.
+These model building tools read their input data as Pandas DataFrames, so make sure that your python environment includes both that, scikit-learn, and xgboost.

 ## Required Files